 - You feel responsible for other people’s problems even if their problems may have nothing to do with you.

-- You feel a little ashamed and guilty when your help is not efficient
+- You feel a little ashamed and guilty when your help is not efficient.

 - You have low self-esteem and an intense desire for approval.

-- You are very sensitive to criticism.
+- You are very sensitive to criticism and negative remarks.

 Important: Please note that having a few of the mentioned signs does not mean that you are codependent.
-You should first make sure that you have all the signs I mentioned before you can say that you are codependent.
+You should first make sure that you have all the signs I mentioned before you can say that you are codependent. (how to stop being overly sensitive)

-Why Am I Codependent?
+Why am I codependent?

 It’s very important to understand the root cause of any psychological issue before you try to deal with it.
 Codependency usually arises when a person goes through a life experience that damages his self-esteem and makes him feel unneeded.
 This usually happens in childhood when a child’s parents make him feel that his needs don’t matter and that he should instead try hard to gain parents approval.
-Although codependency can also arise in adulthood when an adult goes through similar experience for a prolonged time.
+However, codependency can also arise in adulthood when an adult goes through similar experience for a prolonged period of time.

-How to Stop being Codependent
+How to stop being codependent

 Trying to stop the codependent behaviour itself without dealing with the root cause would be ineffective.
 Because the root cause is usually low self-esteem, bad childhood experience and other psychological issues, you must first deal with the root cause in order to end codependency permanently.